Chemical structure of Sterigmatocystin (CAS 10048-13-2)

 Summary

-Sterigmatocystin Hepatotoxic and genotoxic fungal mycotoxin and aflatoxin precursor.
+Sterigmatocystin is a hepatotoxic and genotoxic fungal mycotoxin and aflatoxin precursor.

 Details